Services

 However, not all business entities are subject to double taxation.

-S corporations, partnerships, and sole proprietorships, for instance, are classified as "pass-through" entities.
+S corporations, partnerships, and sole proprietorships, for example, are classified as "pass-through" entities.

 In these business structures, the income earned by the business is not taxed at the corporate level.
 Instead, it "passes through" to the owners, who then report it on their personal income tax returns.